koii-network/docs/develop/attention-mining/proof-of-real-traffic/registering-content.md

 ![banner](../img/Registering%20Content.svg)

 <Description
-  text="Koii can be earned on any content where Proofs of Real Traffic are submitted."
+  text="$KOII can be earned on any content where Proofs of Real Traffic are submitted."
 />

 In order to mine new KOII tokens, each piece of content must be registered by paying a small fee in KOII.
 The fee can either be paid upfront, which costs less, or it can be paid after KOII has already been earned, in which case the fee will scale to the total earned.